Steps we’ve taken at Medact

-With the recent release of the latest SIPRI report that has shown the greatest increase in global military expenditure in 2019 for a decade, we have joined 18 organisations in calling for the government to reorient spending to socially-useful production that tackles serious threats to ‘human security’.
+Following the release of the latest SIPRI report that showed the greatest increase in global military expenditure in 2019 for a decade, we joined 18 organisations in calling for the government to reorient spending to socially-useful production that tackles serious threats to ‘human security’.

-Some Medact groups are holding online gatherings, you can find out about how to join these in our Calendar.
+Medact groups are now holding online gatherings and you can find out about how to join these by checking our Calendar.

 If you are leading a campaign on which a collective health voice may be helpful, please get in touch.

 Alongside NEON, we have equipped a number of our members with Press Spokesperson training.
 We can also offer support to health workers who want to raise concerns and tell their stories in the media, or pitching them to journalists.
 Please get in touch with us – firstname.lastname@example.org

 If you would like to write a blog to host on our website that would be of interest to Medact’s movement, please see our Blogging Guidelines.

 We recognise that health workers are the eyes and ears, at the frontline; and are working at capacity.
 If you’re a health worker who has an idea for a campaign you would like Medact to support or take leadership on, please get in touch.
 We can provide the platform, and support you to build the movement on your campaign.